Allan B. Magruder: Early life

-Allan Bowie Magruder was born in either Virginia or Kentucky in 1775, the son of George Frazer Magruder (1733-1801) and Eleanor Bowie (1742-1793).
-George Frazer Magruder was a great-grandson of Alexander Magruder (1610-1676), a Scotsman who immigrated to Maryland as an indentured servant after being captured in the Battle of Worcester.
-The Magruder surname has been spelt various ways.
+Allan Bowie Magruder was born in either Virginia or Kentucky in 1775, the son of George Frazer Magruder and Eleanor Bowie.
+George Frazer Magruder was a great-grandson of Alexander Magruder, a Scotsman who immigrated to Maryland as an indentured servant after being captured in the Battle of Worcester.
+The Magruder surname has been spelled various ways.
 Allan pursued an academic course in the common schools of Kentucky, and then studied law.
 In 1791, Allan requested Secretary of State Thomas Jefferson’s help in obtaining a clerkship in the War Treasury Department.
 Allan was admitted to the bar in 1796 or 1797 in Lexington, Kentucky, where he practiced law.